agile-ts/documentation/docs/main/Introduction.md

 ### 📁 Interfaces

-Without any context this Section might be useless to you.
-As the name suggests, it's all about typescript interfaces of AgileTs, which are outsourced for a better overview.
-You might get redirected to parts of the Interface Section from other documentation sections.
-Often to learn some more about specific properties of an interface.
+Without any context this section might be useless to you.
+As the name suggests, it's all about Typescript interfaces of AgileTs, which are outsourced for a better overview.
+You might be redirected to parts of the Interface section from other documentation parts.
+Often to learn some more about particular properties of an interface.

 ## 🤓 Glossary {#glossary}